ash9river/arduino-Bluetooth-communication/README.md

 # arduino-Bluetooth-communication
 Using orangeboard.
-if you want to read in detail>> https://github.com/ash9river/arduino-Bluetooth-communication/issues/1
+if you want a detail description >> https://github.com/ash9river/arduino-Bluetooth-communication/issues/1